 Whether to issue a timely warning will be determined on a case-by-case basis in light of all the facts surrounding the reported crime.
-The determination will be made by the Public Safety Director or her designee.
-The Public Safety Director or designee may, at their discretion, consult with others as deemed appropriate (e.g., the Vice President for Student Affairs, Dean of Students, Vice President of Human Resources and Chief People Officer, Vice President of Administration and Chief Risk Officer, the Civil Rights and Title IX Coordinator, Vice President for Communications and Chief Marketing Officer, Executive Vice President and Provost, Vice President for Academic Affairs and Dean of the Faculty, and Vice President for Academic Affairs and Dean of the Language Schools).
+The determination will be made by the Associate Vice President of Safety or her designee.
+The Associate Vice President of Safety or designee may, at their discretion, consult with others as deemed appropriate (e.g., the Vice President for Student Affairs, Dean of Students, Vice President for Human Resources and Chief People Officer, Chief Risk Officer, the Civil Rights and Title IX Coordinator, Vice President for Communications and Chief Marketing Officer, Executive Vice President and Provost, Vice President for Academic Affairs and Dean of the Faculty, and Vice President for Academic Affairs and Dean of the Ianguage Schools).
 The following criteria will determine whether timely warnings will be issued: